alistairsmith464/tripleBarrier/README.md

 ## Summary

-This project implements and extends the Triple Barrier Method from *Advances in Financial Machine Learning* (López de Prado, 2018).
+This project implements and extends the Triple Barrier method from *Advances in Financial Machine Learning* (López de Prado, 2018).
 It provides a framework for labeling financial time series by detecting significant price movements (using a CUSUM filter) and assigning labels based on which of three barriers—profit, stop-loss, or holding period—is hit first.

 We extend the original method with **time-decayed labels**, which start at `+1` or `-1` when a barrier is hit immediately and decay toward `0` as time passes without hitting any barrier.
 This allows models to learn both **directional bias** and **signal confidence over time**, enabling more nuanced decision-making in trading strategies.

 Upload time series data (timestamp, price), compute features, apply the triple barrier logic, and train predictive models directly in the app.
+This project compares the relative performance of the original **Triple Barrier** method with the **Time to barrier modification** introduced in this project.

 ---